Deep Learning in Astrophysics

 We define machine learning as algorithms constructing models from data that generalize to new observations.
-This involves learning patterns from data to make predictions or discover structure in unseen data.
+This involves learning patterns from data to make predictions (i.e., generalizations) or discover structure in unseen data.
 Through this lens, models can be built with or without neural networks.
 We define deep learning as neural network-based machine learning models.
 Machine learning models that are not neural network-based but commonly used in astronomy (see \textbf{Figure~\ref{fig1}}) we call classical machine learning \citep{Bishop2006,Ting2025a}.
-Statistical techniques that are relevant but not machine learning algorithms themselves form an outer circle in this nested hierarchy.\footnote{Our taxonomy leverages large language models to analyze the astrophysics literature on astro-ph.
-Building on \citet{Sun2024a}, paper summaries from arXiv astro-ph (up to the end of July 2025) were analyzed to extract methodological concepts and construct a knowledge graph that captures technique relationships more robustly than keyword searches.}
+Statistical techniques that are relevant but not machine learning algorithms themselves form an outer circle in this nested hierarchy.

 Machine learning shares the same goal as traditional physical modeling: understanding nature through quantitative analysis.
 The philosophical differences between ``theory-driven'' and ``data-driven'' approaches matter less than their shared aim of extracting meaningful patterns from nature.
 Statistical modeling—of which machine learning is a part—has been integral to astronomical discovery.
-For instance, linear regression, one of the simplest machine learning algorithms, has identified fundamental relationships like the M-$\sigma$ relation between supermassive black hole masses and bulge velocity dispersions \citep{Ferrarese2000,Gebhardt2000} and the Kennicutt-Schmidt relation linking gas surface density to star formation rate \citep{Kennicutt1998}.
+For instance, linear regression, one of the simplest machine learning algorithms, has identified fundamental relationships like the M-$\sigma$ relation between supermassive black hole masses and bulge velocity dispersions \citep{Ferrarese2000,Gebhardt2000} and the Kennicutt-Schmidt relation linking gas surface density to star-formation rate \citep{Kennicutt1998}.

 But as data volumes explode, the choice of method becomes critical.
-Astronomical applications demand more than industrial AI offers: not just prediction accuracy but physical understanding, uncertainty quantification, and discovery potential.
+Astronomical applications demand more than what industrial AI offers; not only prediction accuracy but also physical understanding, uncertainty quantification, and discovery potential are needed.
 This unique need shapes three critical properties any astronomical machine learning approach must balance: